FriendsOfTYPO3/frontend_editing/Documentation/InlineEditing/Index.rst

 The available options are:

 - *table*: The database table name to where the data should be saved
-- *field*: The database field to where the data should be saved
+- *field*: The database field to where the data should be saved (optional)
 - *uid*: The database field to where the data should be saved

-A full example looks like this:
+A full example for inline editing of a certain field looks like this:

 .. code-block:: html